-- (ii) a prosecution for an offence connected with the thing is begun within the 1-year period but the court does not find the offence proved; or - (c) an infringement notice for an offence connected with the thing is served on the owner within 1 year after the day of the seizure, liability for the offence is disputed in accordance with the Magistrates Court Act 1930, section 132 (Disputing liability for infringement notice offence) and- - (i) an information is not laid in the Magistrates Court against the person for the offence within 60 days after the day notice is given under section 132 that liability is disputed; or - (ii) the Magistrates Court does not find the offence proved; or - (d) before the thing is forfeited to the Territory under section 173 (Forfeiture of seized things), the chief executive- - (i) becomes satisfied that there has been no offence against this Act with which the thing was connected; or - (ii) decides not to prosecute or serve an infringement notice for the offence. - (2) However, this section does not apply- - (a) to a thing seized under section 152 (4) (which is about the seizure of things that pose a risk to the health or safety of people or of damage to property or the environment)); or - (b) to a thing if the chief executive believes, on reasonable grounds, that the only practical use of the thing in relation to the premises where it was seized would be an offence against this Act; or - (c) to a thing if possession of it by its owner would be an offence.
+- (c) an infringement notice for an offence connected with the thing is served on the owner within 1 year after the day of the seizure, liability for the offence is disputed in accordance with the Magistrates Court Act 1930, section 132 (Disputing liability for infringement notice offence) and- - (i) an information is not laid in the Magistrates Court against the person for the offence within 60 days after the day notice is given under section 132 that liability is disputed; or - (ii) the Magistrates Court does not find the offence proved; or - (d) before the thing is forfeited to the Territory under section 173 (Forfeiture of seized things), the director-general- - (i) becomes satisfied that there has been no offence against this Act with which the thing was connected; or - (ii) decides not to prosecute or serve an infringement notice for the offence. - (2) However, this section does not apply- - (a) to a thing seized under section 152 (4) (which is about the seizure of things that pose a risk to the health or safety of people or of damage to property or the environment)); or - (b) to a thing if the director-general believes, on reasonable grounds, that the only practical use of the thing in relation to the premises where it was seized would be an offence against this Act; or - (c) to a thing if possession of it by its owner would be an offence.